This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 There are several websites you can use to start a campaign to raise some money.
 Your extended network or even strangers can donate to your cause.

-GoFundMe is one of the biggest companies that provides this service.
+GoFundMe is one of the biggest companies that provide this service.
 You can create a campaign in minutes.

 How to shop for pre-settlement lawsuit loans